Nightmare-MMO/Nightmare-MMO/README.md

 ## Vision

-Nightmare 317 is a community-focused relaunch designed to preserve the feel of old-school MMORPGs while improving stability, balance, and long-term support.
+Nightmare MMO is a community-focused relaunch designed to preserve the feel of old-school MMORPGs while improving stability, balance, and long-term support.

 The goal is simple: